dotnet/orleans/src/index.md

 }
 ```

-You can then send messages to the grain by creating a proxy object, and calling the methods:
+You can then invoke the grain by obtaining a proxy object (a grain reference), and calling the methods:

 ``` csharp
 var grain = GrainClient.GrainFactory.GetGrain<IMyGrain>("grain1");